UI customization guide

 activates scroll lock in the collaboration layer.

-The tools displayed in the action bar are the ones the participant in question is authorized to use in that particular collaboration layer.
-The article Configuring and manipulating collaboration layers describes the relevant configuration properties.
+The tools displayed are the ones the participant in question is authorized to use in that particular collaboration layer.
+The article Configuring and manipulating collaboration layers describes the relevant configuration properties to define which participants may use which tools.

 Customizing the Floating Visitor UI and collaboration space